garethr/garethr-docker/README.md

 }
 ```

-Unless specified this installs the latest version of docker from the
+Unless specified this installs the latest version of docker from the docker inc
-docker inc repository on first run.
-However if you want to specify a specific version
+repository on first run.
+However if you want to specify a specific version you
-you can do so:
+can do so, unless you are using Archlinux which only supports the latest release:

 ```puppet
 class { 'docker':